Mike-Honey/sars-cov-2-genomes/README.md

 Select any mutation entry from the AA Substitutions table to highlight the sequences with that mutation.
 Ctrl-click to multi-select.

-Top chart shows sample counts, 2nd chart shows %, bottom grey chart shows the sample size for all Lineages.
+Top chart shows sample counts, 2nd chart shows % (of the selected Lineages).

+The note at the top-right and grey chart across the bottom show the sample size for all Lineages.

 [Link to interactive DataViz](https://app.powerbi.com/view?r=eyJrIjoiNGY2ZDM3OTQtNTNmZC00Zjc0LTg1N2EtOGVkYmE2ZmI4NmQ5IiwidCI6ImRjMWYwNGY1LWMxZTUtNDQyOS1hODEyLTU3OTNiZTQ1YmY5ZCIsImMiOjEwfQ%3D%3D&pageName=ReportSectionc9e1678d2231c36710b3)